 It has been well established that race and ethnicity are key factors in health disparities.
 For example, life expectancy, death rates and infant mortality rates are all less favorable among African American populations as compared to other ethnic populations.
 In 2009, African Americans in the United States had the highest mortality rates from heart disease and stroke as compared to any other ethnic group.
 Additionally, infants born to African Americans have the highest infant mortality rates, more than twice the rate for Whites in 2008.
-While certain health indicators such as life expectancy and infant mortality have been slowly improving, many minority race groups still experience a disproportionately greater burden of preventable disease, death, and disability.
+While certain health indicators such as life expectancy and infant mortality have been slowly improving, many minority race groups still experience a disproportionately greater burden of preventable disease, death, and disability.3

 - The Mary Immaculate community is predominantly White with a large African American population.
 Compared with Virginia as a whole, both Newport News and Hampton have lower percentages of White population. - Newport News and Hampton have much greater percentages of African Americans compared to Virginia.
-There are lower percentages of Hispanics and Asians in the
+There are lower percentages of Hispanics and

-Mary Immaculate community compared to Virginia.
+Asians in the Mary Immaculate community compared to Virginia.4 burden on the health care system.

-Older adults are at higher risk for developing chronic illnesses such as Diabetes Mellitus, Arthritis, Congestive Heart Failure and Dementia, and this proves to be a burden on the health care system.
 The first of the "baby boomer generation" (adults born between 1946 and 1964) turned 65 in 2011 and has resulted in an aging population nationwide.
 It is estimated that by the year 2030, 37 million older adults nationwide will be managing at least one chronic condition.
 Chronic conditions contribute to the leading causes of death among older adults.
-Additionally, older adults often experience higher rates of hospitalizations and low-quality care.
+Additionally, older adults often experience higher rates of hospitalizations and low-quality care.5